grzesiek154/ExcelDataAnalytics/ExelStatistics/YoutubeCourse/DescriptivStatistics/FinalNotes/TypesOfData.md

 ### Discrete

-- Answers the question How Many?
+- Answers the question How Many? (dane policzalne)
 - Involves Counting
 - There are gaps between numbers, like: 1, 2, 3 or 1.2, 1.3, 1.4

 ### Continuous:

-- Answers the question How Much?
+- Answers the question How Much? (dane nie policzalne)
 - Involves Measuring
 - The measurement depends on the measurement instrument
 - There are no gaps between numbers